4 - Embedded Programming

 I do this a bunch more times until I have a whole list of python files all with a statusbar, button control and a visual.
 My favorite of all is something called a Moire pattern, which I asked ChatGPT to generate.
 Depending on the zoom level it goes through some pretty cool phases from more geometric to more organic.

-I'm noticing more success when I ask ChatGPT for specific visualization's, but when I ask for a reproduction of the famous Joy Division album it looks nothing like it.
-I look only for some code I can copy that does a good job at this visualization and find this blog by Max Halford.
-I ask ChatGPT to base it's code on this blog and it get's pretty close.
+While I'm noticing more success when I ask ChatGPT for specific visualizations, when I ask for a reproduction of the famous Joy Division album it looks nothing like it.
+I look only for some code online that does a good job at this visualization and find this blog by Max Halford.
+I ask ChatGPT to base it's code on this blog and it gets pretty close.

-Joy Division has never looked more adorable.
-Ok that's the visualization done for now.
-I could add a selection menu and abstract some of the logic and make a visualization and status bar class, but this would be mostly regular Python code optimization, which isn't a new topic for me, so I move on.
+Joy Division never looked more adorable.
+That’s enough for the visualization for now.
+I could add a selection menu and clean things up with classes for the visualization and status bar, but that would mostly be standard Python optimization – not really new territory for me – so I’m moving on.

 Retro gamer

-First I ask ChatGPT to just make it work for me, we go through a bunch of iterations end up having to nuke the device multiple times cause it crashes on start and basically get nowhere.
-After some rest the next day I decide to do things the old school way and code by hand.
-I start by nuking the device again and uploading only the files I need to the device.
-In this case only the SSD1306 OLED driver, the repo uses the one by MicroPython, while Quentin's examples use the one by Seeed, the company that makes the Xiao; I upload the latter to the device.
+First I ask ChatGPT to 'just make it work' for me, we go through a bunch of iterations end up having to nuke the device multiple times, cause it crashes on start and basically gets nowhere.
+After some rest the next day I decide to do things the old school way and tweak the code by hand.
+I start by nuking the device again and uploading only the files I need.
+In this case only the SSD1306 OLED driver.
+The repo uses the one by MicroPython, while Quentin's examples use the one by Seeed, the company that makes the Xiao; I upload the latter to the device.
 For fast debugging I run menu.py directly from VSCodium instead of uploading it to the device.

 I start actually looking at the code and quickly replace the OLED settings.
-This loads the menu on the screen, but of course none of the buttons work.
+The display communicates over I²C, a simple two-wire protocol using SDA (data) and SCL (clock), so the main thing is matching the pins and frequency to my board.
+This loads the menu on the screen, but of course, none of the buttons work.

 - # OLED Screen connected to GP14 (SDA) and GP15 (SCL)